Is Home Insurance Tax Deductible?

 When is home insurance tax deductible?

 Home insurance premiums generally aren’t tax-deductible.
-However, in certain situations, you may be able to deduct all or part of those costs as a business expense, which can lower your taxable income.
+However, in certain situations, you might be able to deduct all or part of those costs as a business expense, which can lower your taxable income.
 Those scenarios include:

-You have a home office or use your home for business:
+You have a home office or use your home for business

-If you work from home or use it for business purposes — for example, running a daycare out of your home — you can claim a portion of your home insurance premiums and other home expenses as a business expense.
+If you work from home or use it for business purposes — for example, running a day care out of your home — you can claim a portion of your home insurance premiums and other home expenses as a business expense.

-You're paying for home insurance on your rental properties:
+You're paying for home insurance on your rental properties

 One related change to watch starting in 2026 involves private mortgage insurance (PMI).
 Under new tax rules, PMI tied to home purchase loans will be treated as deductible mortgage interest for taxpayers who itemize.

 However, this applies to mortgage insurance — not standard homeowners insurance — and won’t affect 2025 tax returns.
-Income limits and other eligibility rules may also apply, so it’s worth checking with a tax professional before assuming you’ll qualify.
+Income limits and other eligibility rules might also apply, so it’s worth checking with a tax professional before assuming you’ll qualify.

 Keep track of all of your home expenses anyway

-Certain mortgage-related costs that aren’t deductible today may become eligible again in future tax years, depending on legislative changes.
+Certain mortgage-related costs that aren’t deductible today might become eligible again in future tax years, depending on legislative changes.
 Keeping good records of your home expenses can help you stay ready to take advantage of any savings opportunities that open up.

 In the meantime, you can offset the cost of protecting your home by shopping around for lower premiums.
 Use the tool below, powered by Bankrate, to see how much you could save on home insurance: